Why Fair Chance Hiring Can Lead to Better Talent Acquisition

 There are several local ordinances for fair chance hiring as well.
 For example, under Seattle’s Fair Chance Employment law, employers cannot run criminal background checks until they’ve conducted an initial screening to eliminate unqualified applicants.
 Employers must also give the applicant a chance to explain or correct criminal history information, plus hold the position open for at least two business days.

-Neither Seattle’s ordinance nor Washington state’s Fair Chance Act apply to prospective applicants who will have unsupervised access to children under 16 or vulnerable people.
+Neither Seattle’s ordinance nor Washington state’s Fair Chance Act apply to prospective applicants who’ll have unsupervised access to children under 16 or vulnerable people.
 Washington’s law also doesn’t apply to applicants for law enforcement agencies, financial institutions, or other employers who are permitted or required by law to consider an applicant’s criminal record for employment.

 The Equal Employment Opportunity Commission